Multiplicity of young isolated planetary mass objects in Taurus and Upper Scorpius: Identification of companions

 J042705.86+261520.3 was confirmed as a binary candidate with a separation of 111.9$\pm$0.4mas, as illustrated in Fig.~\ref{fig:new_binary}.
 Table~\ref{tab:binaries} presents the relative astrometry and flux ratio measured in the F814W and F850LP images, while Table~\ref{tab:binary_phot} provides the individual component photometry in the two HST filters.
 J042705.86+261520.3 lies in close proximity, in projection, to the filamentary structure containing clumps B211, B231, B216, B217, and B218, which is connected to LDN1495 and corresponds to Group 8 in \citet{Galli2019}, located at an average distance of 160pc.
 If this distance is assumed, the measured angular separation translates to a physical separation of approximately 18~au.

 We estimated component masses by linearly interpolating the predicted values from the \citet{Chabrier2023} models for ages of 1Myr and 3Myr, assuming a distance of 160pc.
 The resulting mass range for each component is listed in Table\ref{tab:binary_phot}.
 These values should be considered lower limits, as extinction could increase them.
-For instance, assuming a visual extinction of $A_V = 3$~mag would yield a primary mass range of 5--10~\mjup and a secondary mass range of 4.5--9~\mjup.
+The 3D extinction map of \citet{Green2019} reports an integrated line-of-sight extinction of $A_V\sim$1.1~mag at the position of J042705.86+261520.3.
+Assuming a conservative visual extinction of $A_V = 3$~mag would yield a primary mass range of 5--10~\mjup and a secondary mass range of 4.5--9~\mjup.
 In any case, the mass ratio is relatively high, approximately 0.9.

 J042911.69+270220.2 displayed a visual companion of similar luminosity and color located 1\arcsec\ north.
 However, the source is detected and reported in Bouy et al. (in prep.) ground-based images.
 It displays a proper motion measurement ($\mu_{\alpha} \cos{\delta}, \mu{\delta}$) = (6.9, 3.1) $\pm$ (3.6, 3.6) mas yr$^{-1}$ inconsistent with the primary’s motion of ($\mu_{\alpha} \cos{\delta}, \mu{\delta}$) = (6.9, -14.9) $\pm$ (2.5, 2.5) mas yr$^{-1}$, leading us to discard it as a background or foreground coincidence given that this difference in proper motion is too large to be orbital motion.